Last Updated on April 23, 2022 by The Noms

 Like many cocktails of this era, this cocktail showcases the spirits.
 It doesn’t try to hide the boozy aspects beneath a ton of mixers.

-The Champs Elysees prominently features Chartreuse in the cocktail, which gives the cocktail a very unique flavor.
+The Champs Elysees prominently features Green Chartreuse in the cocktail, which gives the cocktail a very unique flavor.
 Chartreuse is a unique liqueur made up of a combination of 130 herbs and botanicals that are combined per a recipe passed down by Carthusian monks since 1737.

 This liqueur is super complex and aromatic, with layers of flavors.
 They combine to make a very herb forward spirit and rich green color that is uniquely French.